zitr0y/Prison-Breakout/README.md

 # Prison-Breakout
-For the graduate-level course "Computer Graphics and Computer Vision"
+This is a small group project for the graduate-level course "Computer Graphics and Computer Vision".
+Check out the Github Pages to play: